Low-temperature structural instabilities of the halide double perovskite Cs$_2$AgBiBr$_6$ investigated via x-ray diffraction and infrared phonons: Introduction

 \section{Introduction}

-Halide perovskites have come into the focus of increased scientific attention due to their potential for photovoltaic device applications such as in solar cell technology\cite{SolarBook}, or X-ray detection devices~\cite{X-ray_1}.
-Lead halide perovskites with the composition A$^+$Pb$^{2+}$X$_3^-$, where A$^+$ can be an organic cation, typically methylammonium, formamidinium or an alkali cation, and X$^-$ is a halide anion with Cl$^-$, Br$^-$, and I$^-$ broadly investigated examples.
-Some hybrid halide perovskites such as MAPbI$_3$ (MA-methylammonium$^+$) have been found to exhibit large photovoltaic efficiencies of up to 23.7\%~\cite{SolarBook} which is due to their high carrier mobility, carrier recombination lifetimes, diffusion lengths, and optical absorption~\cite{MAPbI3_lifetime}.
-While MAPbI$_3$ has reached noteworthy photovoltaic efficiencies its integration into photovoltaic devices has been held back by two main factors: the incorporation of an organic cation which leads to thermal instability~\cite{MAPbI3_ThermalStability}, and an ecological concern which arises with the incorporation of toxic lead, having a relatively large solubility constant~\cite{DoublePerovskite_Defect_Tolerance}.

-Typically the thermal stability of inorganic materials is considerably higher than that of organic materials and the former problem has been addressed by replacing the organic cation with an inorganic alkali metal such as Cs.
-Inorganic halide perovskites however, still exhibit stability issues through structural transformations and oxidization.
-CsPbI$_3$ is a widely investigated inorganic halide perovskite, however, since Pb$^{2+}$ is less soluble than the cation counterpart, it has a meta-stable state that under ambient humidity will degrade into a non-photo-active compound~\cite{CsPbI3_Stability}.
+Halide perovskite materials have come into increased scientific focus due to their potential for photovoltaic device applications such as in solar cell technology\cite{SolarBook}, or X-ray detection devices~\cite{X-ray_1}.
+Lead halide perovskites with the composition A$^+$Pb$^{2+}$X$_3^-$, where A$^+$ can be an organic cation, typically methylammonium (MA), formamidinium or an alkali cation, and X$^-$ is a halide anion with Cl$^-$, Br$^-$, and I$^-$ are broadly investigated examples.
+While MAPbI$_3$ has reached noteworthy photovoltaic efficiencies its integration into photovoltaic devices has been held back by issues of thermal instability~\cite{MAPbI3_ThermalStability}, and ecological concern over the incorporation of toxic lead~\cite{DoublePerovskite_Defect_Tolerance}.
+As the thermal stability of inorganic materials is typically higher than that of organic materials the former problem is addressed by replacing the organic cation with an inorganic alkali metal such as Cs.
+Inorganic halide perovskites however, still exhibit stability issues through structural transformations and oxidization~\cite{CsPbI3_Stability}.

-To counter the toxicity of lead, chemical substitution with less toxic similar elements such as tin and germanium to retain the desirable opto-electronic properties and the photo-efficiency, has been investigated.
-However, due to the higher energy of the 5s orbital of tin and the 4s orbital of germanium the systems composed of these materials readily oxidize to a non-photoactive state~\cite{Pb_Replace}.
-Another problem is that the valence and conduction electronic bands of Pb$^{+2}$ provide a large contribution to the strong optical absorption and long carrier lifetimes observed in halide perovskites such as MAPbI$_3$.